alliedvision/vimbax_ros2_driver/README.md

 GenICam events and feature invalidations can be used using the vimbax_camera_events package.
 For more details please look into the events examples in the vimbax_camera_examples package.

+## Camera disconnect and reconnect

+If a camera (GigE or USB) is disconnected while the camera node is already runnig, the node will wait for the camera to reappear and then reconnect to the camera.
+If the camera was streaming while it is disconnected, the stream will be restarted after the camera is reconnected.
+Only if [automatic stream](#automatic-stream) is enabled.

 ## Parameters

 | Name | Description |